mariocapitbrok/crm-frontend/docs/202509201514_Plan_for_introducing_bounded_contexts.md

 ## 4. Refactor Pages into Context Shells

-- Replace the current route components with thin shells that simply render a context-specific feature component (e.g., `<LeadDirectoryPage />`) imported from `src/domains/leads/ui`.
+- Replace the current route components with thin shells that simply render a context-specific feature component (e.g., `<LeadsDirectoryPage />`) imported from `src/domains/leads/ui`.
 This removes the ad-hoc logic presently embedded in `src/app/leads/page.tsx` and ensures all business behaviour lives inside the context package.
 - During the migration, keep route-level components delegating to both old and new implementations behind feature flags to allow gradual rollout.

 ## 5. Define Explicit Integration Contracts